 Founded in 1907 after combining two predecessors, the Monitor has served Jefferson County for more than a century.
 It was purchased in 2018 by Response Media LLC, owned by Keith Hammonds and Jackie Dyer.
-Before that, it had been operated since 2002 by Jefferson County Courier and Printing, LLC, owned by David and Jan Anderson.
+Before that, it had been operated since 2002 by Jefferson County Courier and Printing, LLC, owned by Jan and David Anderson.

 We’re grateful to you for welcoming us to Jefferson County, and we look forward to meeting and hearing from everyone: Tell us what’s important to you and how you think the Monitor is doing at covering that.
 We’re proud to be stewarding the Monitor in the next phase of its 112-year life.
 And we’re excited about its future.